akmorrow13/CompBIO_Seminar_2020/docs/tutorial/prerequisites.rst

 ----------------

 Next, we will want to pull the code for this tutorial.
 This is a finished project and includes all the code needed.
-You may use this repository as a reference for future projects.
+You can use this repository as a reference for future projects.

 Clone the repository: